akankshya107/evaluation_interface/pandm_annotations.md

 * The summary includes the key details of the minister sick with typhoid and how he was too weak to stand: **Yes**
 * The summary talks about the minister lying in a puddle of water when shot: **No**

-##### Question (for any answers marked No): Provide an explanation for your selection.
+---

+For the previous responses seen:
-For every line marked inconsistent, provide a short explanation for your answer selection.
-For example, for the line from **Summary B**: "The summary talks about the minister lying in a puddle of water when shot.", a possible response is:
+For every line marked inconsistent, you may see a short explanation for the annotator's answer selection.
+For example, for the line from **Summary B**, if an annotator previously selected "No": "The summary talks about the minister lying in a puddle of water when shot.", a possible response is:

 This line is inconsistent with the story since the minister was sitting in the puddle of water in the story instead of lying in it.

+Note that previous annotators could have selected "No" for any other lines with some explanation.

+---

 ##### Question: Overall, is the information in the summary consistent with the story?